nateKlaux/Naviga.Docs/Solicitor Concierge/configure_available_areas.md

 Delete or edit an existing **AA**:

 1. Select the **inventory** menu in the SolCon dashboard, then choose **Available Areas**.
 Any existing or preconfigured **AAs** will display.
 2. Navigate to the desired **AA** and select the pencil icon to edit **OR** the trash can icon to delete.
 If editing, the creation screen will appear.
-If deleting, confirm your choice and select **delete**.
+If deleting, confirm your choice then select **delete**.

 #### Add your new AA to your billing product